ANDREWAHN-UK/MILESTONE-FOUR/README.md

  - - - -
 **5.A Features:**
  - - - -
-1. Feature - Header/Navbar basic - to consist of links to:
+1. Header/Navbar basic - to consist of links to:
 * the home page;
 * the burger menu page;
+* Profile management:
+    * Product Management (for Super User)
+    * Manage Profile (logged in users)
+    * Log out (logged in users)
+    * Review a Burger (logged in users)
+    * Read All Reviews (all users)
+    * Go to Wishlist (new/logged out users will be directed to sign in or make an account, logged in users will go to their wishlist)
-* Profile management[(Product Management (for Super User); Manage Profile (logged in users); Log out (logged in users); Review a Burger (logged in users), Read All Reviews (all users), Go to Wishlist, Register and Log in (new/logged out users)];
+    * Register and Log in (new/logged out users)
 * the wishlist;
 * the cart, with a display of the £ amount so far

 The navbar is quite traditional, as the intent is to direct user attention to the products.

-2. Feature - Footer – Link to Home Page, link to social media
+2. Footer – Link to Home Page, link to social media

 3. Minimal Viable Project is :
-    1. Navbar basic
+    1. Navbar basic (i.e. Header and footer)
     2. Homepage
     3. Store page
     4. User profile Page (once logged in)